danielstieber/SubscribeToMailchimp/README.md

 // Unsubscribe a user
 $mc->unsubscribe('john.doe@example.com');

-// Unsubscribe a user from a custom list
+// Unsubscribe a user from a custom audience
 $mc->unsubscribe('john.doe@example.com', 'abcdef1356');

 // Permanently delete a user.
 Carefully, this step cannot be undone!